NREL/SOEP-QSS/README.md

 * Zero-crossing functions are implicitly defined by if and when blocks in the Modelica file and are not directly exposed via the FMI API.
 Until this is addressed we have created a convention of defining output variables and their derivatives for each zero-crossing function with names of the form \_\_zc\__name_ and \_\_zc\_der\__name_.
 * The FMI API doesn't expose crossing directions of interest so we enable all of them.
 If this will never be available we should eliminate crossing check logic to avoid wasted effort.
 * When zero crossings occur a "handler" function within the FMU makes the required changes to state and discrete variables.
 The QSS solver needs to know the dependency of these modified variables on its zero-crossing variable to maintain its state but neither the FMI API nor the generated xml files expose these dependencies.
 We are adding such dependencies to `DiscreteStates` (dropped from FMI 2.0 but supported by FMI Library) of the xml for discrete variables and `InitialUnknowns` for continuous state variables.
-* There is no FMI API to trigger the zero-crossing handlers to run when the QSS solver reaches zero-crossing events.
+* There is no FMI API to directly trigger the zero-crossing handlers to run when the QSS solver reaches zero-crossing events.
 Instead we set the FMU variables to a time slightly beyond the zero-crossing time with the hope that the zero crossing will be detected by the FMU.
-The `dtZC` option allows control over this "step".
-This uniform step size is not robust as it doesn't adjust for solution behavior.
+The `--zTol` and `--dtZC` options allows control over this time "bump".
+JModelica FMUs may have a parameter called `_events_default_tol` that will be used as the default `zTol` value to match the QSS time bump to the FMU behavior.
+The `dtZC` value is only a fallback when no `zTol` is present or when the trajectory doesn't allow a time bump step to be computed.
+Using the uniform `dtZC` bump step is not robust as it doesn't adjust for solution behavior.
 This is also not highly robust because the output variables used to track the zero crossing derivatives are (at least for Dymola-generated FMUs) numerically, not analytically, based so the QSS zero-crossing function does not track the actual FMU zero-crossing function to high precision.
 * Zero-crossing root refinement is expensive due to the overhead of FMU operations so it is disabled by default (the `--refine` option enables it).
 Once atomic FMU variable get/set operations are provided the overhead will be lower.

 #### Notes